 Disable the SteamVR plugin if enabled, then restart the project.

-Disable instanced stereo rendering under Project Settings > Rendering > VR.
+Disable instanced stereo rendering and mobile multi-view under Project Settings > Rendering > VR.
 Restart the project.

 Varjo OpenXR plugin is now ready for use.
 You can find the plugin settings under Project Settings > Plugins > Varjo OpenXR.

 Select VR Preview play mode and click Play to see the scene inside the headset.

 A good way to get started is by using the Varjo OpenXR example project.
 It is built on the Unreal VR Template and comes with simple examples for utilizing all supported features.